13 Debugging

-2. Check your code.
+Check your code.
 Have you misspelt any variable or function names?
-Are there missing brackets, strange commas or invalid characters?
+Are there missing brackets, strange commas, or invalid characters?

-4. Read the documentation for the function causing the error message, and look at some examples of how to use it (both in the documentation and online, e.g. in blog posts).
+Read the documentation for the function causing the error message, and look at some examples of how to use it (both in the documentation and online, e.g., in blog posts).
 Have you used it correctly?

-5. Use the debugging tools presented in Chapter 11, or try to simplify the example that you are working with (e.g. removing parts of the analysis or the data) and see if that removes the problem.
+Use the debugging tools presented in Chapter 13, or try to simplify the example that you are working with (e.g., removing parts of the analysis or the data) and see if that removes the problem.

 In this chapter you will learn how to:

-• Recognise and resolve common errors in R code,
+- Recognise and resolve common errors in R code, and

 Debugging is the process of finding and removing bugs in your scripts.
 R and RStudio have several functions that can be used for this purpose.
 We’ll have a closer look at some of them here.

 If a function returns an error, it is not always clear where exactly the error occurred.
-Let’s say that we want to compute the correlation between two variables, but have forgotten to give the variables values:
+Let’s say that we want to compute the correlation between two variables, but we have forgotten to assign values to the variables:

 The resulting error message is: